Leo-Muo/mini-chatbot/README.md

 ## Usage

-Access the chatbot through your web browser at the URL provided by the frontend development server (typically http://localhost:3000 or similar).
+Access the chatbot through your web browser at the URL provided by the frontend development server (http://localhost:3000).